ryanthomasallen/ryanthomasallen.github.io/index.md

 # Overview

-I am a PhD candidate at Harvard Business School.
+I'm a PhD candidate at Harvard Business School.
 I conduct research at the intersection of strategy, organization theory, and entrepreneurship.

 In my <a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">dissertation research</a> I ask: how can innovators anticipate market demand to produce commercially successful innovations?
 I demonstrate how prior work on the benefits of predictive analytics and experimentation is incomplete.